 (a) A person to whom a notice of noncompliance and order for remedial measures was issued has failed, as determined by a cabinet inspection, to comply with the terms of the notice of noncompliance and order for remedial measures within the time limits set therein, or as subsequently extended; or

-(b) The authorized representative finds, on the basis of a cabinet inspection, any condition or practice or any violation of KRS Chapter 350, 405 KAR Chapters 7 through 24, or any condition of a permit or exploration approval which:
+(b) The authorized representative finds, on the basis of a cabinet inspection, any condition or practice or any violation of KRS Chapter 350, 405 KAR Chapters 7 through 24, or any condition of a permit or exploration approval that:

 1. Creates an imminent danger to the health or safety of the public; or

-2. Is causing or can reasonably be expected to cause significant, imminent environmental harm to land, air or water resources.
+2. Is causing or can reasonably be expected to cause significant, imminent environmental harm to land, air, or water resources.

 (56) "OSM" means Office of Surface Mining Reclamation and Enforcement, United States Department of the Interior.

 (57) "Other mineral" means any commercially valuable substance mined for its mineral value, excluding coal, topsoil, waste, and fill material.